omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
     Cash was also arrested on May 11, 1965, in Starkville, Mississippi, for trespassing late at night onto private property to pick flowers.
-(This incident gave the spark for the song &#8220;Starkville City Jail&#8221;, which he spoke about on his live <i>At San Quentin</i> prison album.)
+(This incident gave the spark for the song “Starkville City Jail”, which he spoke about on his live <i>At San Quentin</i> prison album.)
   </p>

   <p>